Get your Australian immigration glossary here!

 A spouse is your husband or wife where you’re married to each other under a marriage that is valid for the purposes of Australia’s Migration Act.
-It is also required that you:
+You must also:

-- Live together or don’t live separately and apart on a permanent basis.
+- live together or not live separately and apart on a permanent basis

 A stepchild is the child of your current or former partner.
 If the stepchild is the child of your former partner, the child must be under the age of 18 and you must have either:

-- An Australian parenting order that is in force, saying that you are to live with the child and look after them.
+- An Australian parenting order that is in force, saying that you are to live with the child and look after them, or

 Some visas allow your eligible family members to apply to join you in Australia as subsequent entrants after you’ve been granted your visa.

 Australia’s temporary residence policy facilitates the entry, on a temporary basis, of people who can contribute to the economic, cultural and social development of the Australian community.

 Temporary residence visas allow people to live and work in Australia for a limited time.
 Initial stay in Australia is generally for more than 3 months but not more than 4 years.